A constitutive framework for distortional-mode-dependent failure in soft materials: Tension-compression asymmetry and beyond: Results and Discussion

 \autoref{fig:energy_surface} presents the resulting energy landscapes for agarose gels at 1\%, 2\%, and 3\%~w/v concentrations.
 The left panels illustrate the three-dimensional variation of \(\psi_{\text{prop}}\) over the \((K_2, K_3)\) invariant domain, while the right panels show characteristic two-dimensional \(\psi_{\text{prop}}-K_2\) slices at \(K_3=\{-\pi/6,\,0,\,\pi/6\}\), corresponding respectively to uniaxial compression, pure shear, and uniaxial tension.
 The computational domain spans the physically admissible range of Lode invariants: \(K_2\) varies from zero (undeformed) to a large distortional magnitude (i.e., \(K_2=1.2\)), and \(K_3\) spans from compression- to tension-dominant states.

-Across all concentrations, the surfaces reveal a clear and systematic TCA across concentrations: the saturation energy is consistently highest in compression (\(K_3=-\pi/6\)) and lowest in tension (\(K_3=+\pi/6\)), mirroring the experimental observation that agarose sustains and dissipates substantially greater energy before failure in compression.
+Across all concentrations, the surfaces reveal a clear and systematic TCA: the saturation energy is consistently highest in compression (\(K_3=-\pi/6\)) and lowest in tension (\(K_3=+\pi/6\)), mirroring the experimental observation that agarose sustains and dissipates substantially greater energy before failure in compression.
 Intermediate deformation modes transition smoothly between these bounds, confirming that the Lode-invariant-based interpolation introduces no discontinuities or artificial artifacts.

-Importantly, no regions of singularity or discontinuous curvature are observed across the energy surfaces, even near the failure envelopes.
-This continuity indicates that the constitutive formulation maintains bounded energy derivatives (\(\partial \psi/\partial K_2,\, \partial \psi/\partial K_3\)), ensuring mechanical stability and preventing nonphysical responses such as snap-back or abrupt stiffness loss \cite{ogden1997non, ball1976convexity, hill1957uniqueness, hill1968constitutive}.
-The continuous and convex topology of the energy landscape thus validates the internal consistency of the model and confirms that the Lode-invariant interpolation remains thermodynamically admissible across all deformation paths \cite{hartmann2003polyconvexity, neff2015exponentiated, kissas2024language}.
+Importantly, singularity or discontinuous curvature are observed across the energy surfaces, even near the failure regions.
+This indicates that the constitutive formulation maintains bounded and smoothly varying energy derivatives \((\partial\psi/\partial K_{2},\, \partial\psi/\partial K_{3})\), preventing nonphysical responses such as abrupt stiffness changes.
+The continuous and smooth topology of the energy landscape thus validates the internal consistency of the model and confirms that the Lode-invariant interpolation remains thermodynamically consistent across all distortion paths \cite{prasad2020analysis, hill1970constitutive, neff2016geometry}.

+While the energy landscape remains smooth and bounded, this regularity does not imply global constitutive stability.
+Instead, the onset of failure is associated with a progressive loss of convexity of the strain energy potential as the deformation approaches the mode-dependent energy limit.

+In the pre-softening regime, the present formulation asymptotically recovers the intact Prasad--Kannan hyperelastic potential \(W_{\mathrm{PK}}(K_2,K_3)\), which satisfies the Baker--Ericksen and Hill inequalities by construction \cite{prasad2020analysis}.
+Accordingly, the model preserves the physically admissible ordering of principal stresses and stretches \cite{baker1954inequalities}.
+In the present Hencky strain setting, this ordering may be written as \cite{prasad2020analysis}

+Moreover, under plane-stress conditions, the Cauchy stress remains a monotone increasing function of the Hencky strain, consistent with Hill's inequalities \cite{hill1970constitutive, wollner2025search}.
+These inequalities are known to yield a physically reasonable material response and are, in turn, implied by stronger notions of incremental stability, such as strong ellipticity through the Legendre--Hadamard condition \cite{marsden1994mathematical, ghiba2015ellipticity}.

+However, the introduction of an energy limiter fundamentally alters this behavior.
+As the stored energy approaches the mode-dependent saturation level, the stress-reduction factor \(\partial \psi_{\mathrm{prop}}/\partial W\) decreases, and the higher-order derivatives \(\partial^2 \psi_{\mathrm{prop}}/\partial W^2\) may change sign, leading to a degradation of the tangent moduli.
+This loss of stiffness is the mechanism by which softening and failure are produced.